mickeybeurskens/mickeybeurskens.github.io/content/about.md

 Although my focus has been on AI, I write about other topics as I see fit.

-I hope you will enjoy the your stay.
+I hope you will enjoy your stay.
 Thank you for reading my work.

 _Mickey Beurskens_